Skip to content

 3. Presentations, poster/case-study, and other dissemination artifacts.

 This work remains strategically useful, but it depends on real operational evidence.
-Keep it parked until the v22 pilot produces something defensible to package.
+Keep it parked until the v22 pilot produces something defensible to publish.

 Reference: